19 Best Beaches on the Florida Gulf Coast

 You won't be alone on this silky soft beach.
 Crowned a Blue Wave Beach (it's "clean, healthy, and well managed") by the Clean Beaches Coalition, tourists flock here for the pristine conditions.
 They also make use of a variety of amenities, including a boardwalk, volleyball courts, concessions, restrooms, and a sail-shaped pavilion.

-Insider’s tip: Visit between May and October for a chance to spot nesting turtles.
+If you're visiting between May and October, you may also have a chance to spot nesting turtles.

 9. Naples Municipal Beach, Naples